 Rather it’s standing out of the crowd for my photography/artwork or all of the surgeries and rare medical diagnoses.
 I definitely see myself wanting to write a longer post on this topic because it’s something that I truly hold close to my heart.
 Well, it’s late and I need to go to bed.

-Most people are scared of hospital, doctors, blood and maybe even the site of needles.
-All of this is quite common to be scared of, for me it’s a huge part of my life.
+Most people are scared of the hospital, doctors, blood and maybe even the site of needles.
+All of this is quite common to be scared of, for me, it’s a huge part of my life.
 There is something comforting about the hospital.
 I know that I’ve talked about this before and I truly see the hospital as a second home and I am okay with that.
 Yes, it sounds completely strange to say that but when you get to know more about me and my story.
 It totally makes sense that I would feel this way.
 I do not want to be there, I do not want to have MRI, thyroid levels checked or constantly seeing doctors.
-It’s all part of my life journey with cowden syndrome, epilepsy and Lhermitte–Duclos disease.
+It’s all part of my life journey with cowden syndrome, epilepsy, and Lhermitte–Duclos disease.